 When should you (or shouldn’t ) use Dynamic Stretching?

 Dynamic Stretching has 4 great benefits for Karate:

 - Potentiates muscle performance in terms of power, strength, and speed

-- To maintain the levels of Flexibility during a period of the season where Range-of-Motion is not the priority
+- Maintains the levels of Flexibility during a period of the season where Range-of-Motion is not the priority

-It’s also effective to improve Flexibility levels in children and adolescents…
+It’s also effective to improve long-term Flexibility levels in children and adolescents…

-If you want to increase the levels of Flexibility in adult Karateka, this is not the best method!
+If you want to increase the levels of long-term Flexibility in adult Karatekas, this is not the best method!